Updated: August 20, 2020

 Those of you who reside in the area of your research

 Some of you may be currently in the country or area where you plan to conduct research and thus do not require travel from Tucson.
 The university is trying to come up with a guideline for such cases.
-Below is a preliminary instruction for such applications.
 You still need to follow the general SoA/SBS procedure described above.